At Ball State, we value learning and scholarship that synthesizes disciplinary knowledge with application to today’s most complex challenges.

 Distinctive characteristics—including student-driven projects, lasting outcomes, and community partnerships—set immersive learning apart from other experiential learning opportunities.
 Between 2007 and 2012, about 16,400 students from all seven colleges came together with faculty mentors and community partners to create business plans, inspire community wellness initiatives, and reconfigure city transportation, just to name a few.

-—Jennifer Blackmer, associate professor of theatre , who worked with students on The Middletown Theatre Project
+—Jennifer Blackmer, director of immersive learning and associate professor of theatre , who worked with students on The Middletown Theatre Project